 But all through Scripture God says, I know the end from the beginning because I am in control.
 My purposes can’t be thwarted.

+Just think of this, just try and be a skeptic with me just for a minute and think about, Okay, there have been lots of people, lots of leaders, lots of truth claims.
 Here’s a rabbi, a young rabbi who starts His ministry at thirty and has about a three-year run.

 He travels maybe thirty to fifty miles from His home.
 He doesn’t have an established religious environment; He is actually a revolutionary.
 There is no technology, eighty percent of the known world is illiterate.
 There is nothing in writing.
 How in the world does one rabbi, without technology, without satellites, without putting things in print – how in the world does that one person turn the whole world upside down?

 In the first century, He turns the world upside down.
 By the way, a great book, a guy named Rodney Stark has written two books.
 He is a sociologist, I think he teaches at Baylor now, it’s called The Triumph of Christianity and The Rise of Christianity.